NabilHilmi21/todo-mini-app/README.md

 2. Persistent Data – Prevent tasks from resetting when the page refreshes.
 3. Daily Reset – Automatically reset the task counter at the start of a new day.
 4. Task History – Keep a record of completed tasks.
+5. Okay, what’s going on?
+The fonts aren’t loading...